 Medical Missions 101 is an online community dedicated to educating, encouraging and engaging those who share our passion for medical missions.
 As a community we are pursuing best evidence based practice in medical missions and global health; we invite you to join us.
-New educational content is added each week!
+New content is added each week!
 If you find our content helpful, please share it!

 New on Medical Missions 101: I know there are no simple answers for giving good care in mission hospitals or for being a good medical missionary, especially in settings that do clinical education.
 I also know that these environments can be extremely challenging and frustrating for professionals trained in the West.
 Finding people who are modeling best practices as “medical missionaries” and learning from them as a new missionary is crucial.